 2 If Windows is running and the device can't be used with both Windows and macOS at the same time, you're prompted to choose which one you want to use it with.
+If you want Parallels Desktop to remember your choice, select the corresponding checkbox.
 To use the device with macOS applications, click the Mac icon.
 To use it with Windows applications, click the Windows screen.